Toucaan/toucaan.research/README.md

 Quite simply because I owned the pretty domain name.

-Besides that Toucan is a beautiful bird.
+Besides, Toucan is a beautiful bird.
 This aggressive little arboreal _ramphastidus_ symbolizes both beauty and strength.
-We are not only going to found our CSS framework on the metaphor of this highly social and resilient bird but also implement a design language that covers support for all devices on the web including but not limited to just mobile or the desktop.
+We are not only going to found our CSS framework on the metaphor of this highly social and resilient bird but also implement a design language that covers support for all devices on the web including but not limited to mobile or the desktop.

-Occasionally, though only rarely, we may even spar with other CSS frameworks using our “mean” oversized and colorful bill. 😉
+Occasionally, though only rarely, we may even spar with other CSS frameworks using our “mean” oversized and colorful bill. 😉 So… say hello to Toucaan—the tropical new CSS framework for web apps.

-So… say hello to Toucaan—the tropical new CSS framework for the web.
 And repeat after me: **_if Toucaan, then you can too!_** 😉